zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2018_vahc_composer.md

 bibentry: inproceedings
 bib:
   journal:
-  booktitle: VAHC 2018 (9th Workshop on Visual Analytics in Healthcare at AMIA), to appear
+  booktitle: Workshop on Visual Analytics in Healthcare at AMIA (VAHC 2018), to appear
   editor:
   publisher:
   address: